Color Focus - Religion and Spirit Worship

 During rituals, the loa are summoned through designs known as veve.
 These are sketched out on the floor of the ceremonial space using cornmeal, ash, coffee grounds, or powdered eggshells.

-Various Veve
+Various Real-World Veve

 • Names: Pyriel, Baltha, Alik, Kielik, Rieliah, Bariel, Nieliah, Kasdiel, Banael, Binem